 The US approach to geopolitics, particularly to conflicts (either live or potential), will be a significant factor driving market perceptions of tail risk.
 How the next president approaches conflicts in Ukraine-Russia and the Middle East will be crucial.

-Under Harris, more support for Ukraine can be expected, assuming it can gain congressional approval, while pressure for a ceasefire between Israel and Hamas and Hezbollah would mount.
+Under Harris, more support for Ukraine can be expected, assuming it can gain congressional approval, while pressure for a ceasefire between Israel and Hamas, and Hezbollah would mount.

 Trump has promised to end the Ukraine-Russia war as soon as he becomes president and has shown skepticism towards aid for Ukraine.
 We believe a ceasefire would undoubtedly be positive for markets.

 During his first term, Trump was a strong supporter of Israel.
 He moved the US embassy to Jerusalem (where it has stayed) and took a hawkish approach to Iran.
-We would expect Trump to continue to firmly back Israeli President Benjamin Netanyahu, the Israeli Defense Forces’ military operations, and increase sanction threats on Iran.
+We would expect Trump to continue to firmly back Israeli Prime Minister Benjamin Netanyahu, the Israeli Defense Forces’ military operations, and increase sanction threats on Iran.

 Tensions in Asia’s contested maritime channels, the Taiwan Strait and the South China Sea, are also highly contingent on the approach of the next US administration.
 Biden sought to build better lines of communication with Beijing while broadly maintaining strategic ambiguity surrounding Taiwan.
 Harris may prove a better communicator of this approach, even if steps to strengthen regional partnerships – such as with the Philippines, which is locked in a maritime dispute with China – add some tension.